drupal-composer/drupal-scaffold/README.md

 ```

 When setting `omit-defaults` to `true`, neither the default excludes nor the
-default setting will be provided; in this instance, only those files listed in
+default includes will be provided; in this instance, only those files explicitly
-`excludes` will be excluded, and only the files listed in `settings` will be
+listed in the `excludes` and `includes` options will be considered.
+If
-copied to sites/default.
-Make sure that the `excludes` option contains all
-relevant paths, as anything not listed here will be overwritten when using
-`omit-defaults`.
+`omit-defaults` is `false` (the default), then any items listed in `excludes`
+or `includes` will be in addition to the usual defaults.

 ## Custom command